Music of New Jersey: Classical and operatic music

-The New Jersey Symphony Orchestra, based at the New Jersey Performing Arts Center, the New Jersey State Opera, The Baroque Orchestra of New Jersey, and the New Jersey Ballet are all located in the Newark area.
+The New Jersey Symphony Orchestra, based at the New Jersey Performing Arts Center, the New Jersey State Opera, The Baroque Orchestra of New Jersey, and the New Jersey Ballet are located in the Newark area.
 These groups regularly travel to different venues throughout the state to give performances.

-The Cape May Music Festival is held every year at the Mid-Atlantic Center for Arts and Humanities in Cape May, New Jersey, featuring classical and chamber music.
+The Cape May Music Festival is held each year at the Mid-Atlantic Center for Arts and Humanities in Cape May, New Jersey, featuring classical and chamber music.
 The South Orange Performing Arts Center in South Orange, New Jersey, features classical soloists and ensembles.
 Other classical music performing groups throughout New Jersey include The Bay-Atlantic Symphony Orchestra, the Garden State Philharmonic, the Philharmonic of Southern New Jersey, and the Princeton Symphony Orchestra.
-These music groups perform throughout the state, as well as present shows at several universities which serve as home base for some of these groups.
+These music groups perform throughout the state and present shows at universities, which serve as a home base for some of the groups.

-American composer John Philip Sousa would perform concerts on the lawn of the historic Congress Hall (Cape May hotel).
+American composer John Philip Sousa performed concerts on the lawn of the historic Congress Hall (Cape May hotel).

 World-famous opera singer Frederica von Stade was born in Somerville, New Jersey.
 Acclaimed operatic tenor Michael Fabiano was born in Montclair and still resides in the state.

 In 1796, William Dunlap of Perth Amboy wrote the first professional opera in the United States called, The Archers.